Geometric frustration in polygons of polariton condensates creating vortices of varying topological charge

 \section{Abstract}

-{Strongly localized vorticity is a key ingredient of a broad variety of fluid phenomena, and its quantized version is considered to be the hallmark of superfluidity.
-Flows that correspond to vortices of a large topological charge, termed ``giant vortices", are notoriously difficult to realise and even when externally imprinted, they are unstable, breaking into many vortices of a single charge.
-In spite of many theoretical proposals on the formation and stabilisation of giant vortices in ultra cold atomic Bose-Einstein condensates and other superfluid systems, \pgl{} their experimental realisation \pgl{remains illusive}. \pgl{} Polariton condensates stand out from other superfluid systems due to their particularly strong interparticle interactions combined with their non-equilibrium nature, and as such provide an alternative test-bed for the study of non-trivial vortices.
-Here, we show that \nb{by} injecting an odd number of polariton condensates at the vertices of a regular polygon and imposing frustration into the system by controlling the interactions across vertices, stable spatially localized circular energy flows \pgl{} \nb{can be formed} of non-trivial angular momentum\pgl{}.\pgl{ }\nb{Multiply-quantized} vortices, formed at the centre of a polygon on a non-zero density background, allow for the study of vorticity with large topological charges in superfluids and create a promising platform for \nb{analogue} gravity.}
+Vorticity is a key ingredient to a broad variety of fluid phenomena, and its quantised version is considered to be the hallmark of superfluidity.
+Circulating flows that correspond to vortices of a large topological charge, termed {\it giant vortices}, are notoriously difficult to realise and even when externally imprinted, they are unstable, breaking into many vortices of a single charge.
+In spite of many theoretical proposals on the formation and stabilisation of giant vortices in ultra-cold atomic Bose-Einstein condensates and other superfluid systems, their experimental realisation remains elusive.
+Polariton condensates stand out from other superfluid systems due to their particularly strong interparticle interactions combined with their non-equilibrium nature, and as such provide an alternative testbed for the study of vortices.
+Here, we non-resonantly excite an odd number of polariton condensates at the vertices of a regular polygon and we observe the formation of a stable discrete vortex state with a large topological charge as a consequence of antibonding frustration between nearest neighbouring condensates.